SWABS AND URINE TESTING

 Testing for some STIs are done by either a swab (swabs are like Q-tips with a long handle) or a urine test.
-Testing is different for male and female clients.
-If you identify as transgender or intersex, the doctor will help you decide which testing is most appropriate for you.
+The doctor will help you decide which testing is most appropriate for you.

 Chlamydia & Gonorrhea: A urine test.
-It is important that male clients do not urinate for 2 hours prior to the test.
-So if his test is at 3pm, he should not urinate between 1pm and 3pm.
-Males will need to urinate in a sterile container at our clinic.
+It is important that clients do not urinate for 2 hours prior to the test.
+So if their test is at 3pm, they should not urinate between 1pm and 3pm.
+They will need to urinate in a sterile container at our clinic.

 Herpes: A swab test.
 A sore/lesion must be present and testing should be done within 48 hours of the onset of the symptoms.
 The doctor will take a swab of the sore/lesion to test for the herpes simplex virus (HSV).

 Chlamydia and Gonorrhea: A swab test.
-The doctor will insert a speculum into the vagina and take a swab specimen from the vagina.
+The doctor will insert a swab and take a specimen from the vagina.
 Typically, swabs for chlamydia and gonorrhea are done at the same time.

 Herpes: A swab test.
 A sore/lesion must be present and testing should be done within 48 hours of the onset of symptoms.
 The doctor will take a swab of the sore/lesion to test for the herpes simplex virus (HSV).